act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 name: '`audio` element content has transcript'
 rule_type: atomic
 description: |
-  Non-streaming `audio` elements must have a text alternative for all included auditory information.
+  This rule checks that `audio` elements have a transcript that includes all auditory information.
 accessibility_requirements:
 input_aspects:
   - DOM Tree